-Again, I didn’t fully believe this so looked for more confirmation.
-In an article by research agency, Millward Brown, reviewing their own BrandZ database of 6000 brand and category buyers, they confirm that “on average, the proportion of people willing to endorse any brand as “different from other brands of (a specific category) is low… Among those that consider a brand acceptable, an average of 18 percent agreed that it was different from others”
+For more confirmation, in an article by research agency, Millward Brown, reviewing their own BrandZ database of 6000 brand and category buyers, they confirm that “on average, the proportion of people willing to endorse any brand as “different from other brands of (a specific category) is low… Among those that consider a brand acceptable, an average of 18 percent agreed that it was different from others”

 Put another way, people happily buy a brand even though in 82% of cases they do not think it is different from others in the category.

 This means that advertising does not “persuade” people of the merits of one brand over the other.
 Consumers remain somewhat indifferent.